Pond983/calculator/README.md

 - "/"
 - "(" ")"

-if you want to stop program, type "quit" and end the program.
+if you want to stop program, type "quit" and it will turn off.

 ```shell